mjfrigaard/katacoda-scenarios/format-shape-data/step4.md

 ## Importing .csv files into R

-The code below allows us to import data directly from a web URL like the one below.
+The code below allows us to import data directly from a web URL.
 The bitly link takes us to a comma-separated values (.csv) file with the same data we loaded in the previous step.

 ```
 # click to execute code